-We’re the Commercial Auto Insurance specialists in Florida
+We’re the Commercial Auto Insurance specialists in Florida, and beyond.

 As a business owner, you may have one or more vehicles, such as delivery vehicles, taxis, limos or buses.
 The right commercial auto insurance covers you for accidents, injuries and other incidents that can put those investments at risk.